NadiarabTech100/Everything-Missing-But-The-Girl-App/README.md

 ### **Feature Descriptions**

 1. **Crime Hotspot Mapping**
-   Alerts users to high-crime areas and helps avoid unsafe neighborhoods.
+   Alerts users to high-crime areas and helps avoid unsafe neighborhoods and areas.

 2. **Safe Zone Finder**
-   Identifies well-lit and busy public areas like cafes, malls, or train stations for safe waiting spots.
+   Identifies well-lit and busy public areas like cafes, malls, or train stations for safe waiting spots in case the traveller requires time to find their location.

 3. **Emergency Alarm**
-   A loud, accessible alarm to deter threats and notify emergency contacts.
+   A loud, accessible alarm to deter threats and notify emergency contacts through sms immediately of a possible threat to person or property.

 4. **Police Station Locator** (Upgrade)
    Shows nearby police stations for immediate help during emergencies.

 5. **Bus and Train Finder** (Upgrade)
-   Helps users locate the nearest public transportation options for quicker navigation.
+   Helps users locate the nearest public transportation options in cases where travellers are compeletley lost.

 6. **Advice & Guidance for Solo Travelers** (Upgrade)
-   Provides tailored safety tips, including:
+   Provides tailored safety tips such as devices to have and general tips:
    - Packing essentials (e.g., power bank, mobile data).
    - Avoiding isolated areas like industrial estates or alleys.
    - Wearing practical footwear like trainers for ease of travel.

-7. **Go Home Navigation**
-   Quick navigation to a trusted location with real-time updates about delays or disruptions.

-8. **Real-Time Alerts** (Upgrade)
-   Informs users of immediate safety concerns, such as road closures, protests, or crime events in their vicinity.
+7. **Real-Time travel distruption to public transport services & Adverse weather conditons** (Upgrade)
+   Informs users of immediate travel delays on trains and buses.
+  This also includes weather conditons preventing travellers from reaching their destinations and any road closures.

-9. **Reduced WiFi Notification**
+8. **Reduced WiFi Notification**
-   Alerts users to areas with limited WiFi connectivity, allowing them to prepare in advance.
+   Alerts users to areas with limited WiFi connectivity to enable better journey planning for the travller.